K0lb3/UnityPy/README.md

 ### [Sprite](UnityPy/classes/Sprite.py)

 Sprites are part of a texture and can have a separate alpha-image as well.
-Unlike most other extractors (including AssetStudio) UnityPy merges those two images by itself.
+Unlike most other extractors (including AssetStudio), UnityPy merges those two images by itself.

 * ``.name``
 * ``.image`` - converts the merged texture part into a ``PIL.Image``